Arctic and Antarctic Museum: History

 After the start of the Great Patriotic War, the museum was mothballed by September 1, 1941, and part of its collection, including the most valuable items, was evacuated to Krasnoyarsk, where the Arctic Institute had been relocated.
 The artifacts were temporarily housed in the Krasnoyarsk Regional Museum, where they were used for exhibitions, the largest of which was "Conquered Arctic."
 In 1944, the evacuated artifacts returned to Leningrad.
 On February 10, 1946, a temporary exhibition opened.
 At the same time, a major renovation of the museum building began, lasting three years.
 During the renovation, a new scientific concept for the museum was developed, incorporating new Arctic data and recent additions to the museum's collections.
 As in the 1930s, Arctic Institute staff contributed to this concept.
-Leningrad artists Lev Bogomolets, Mikhail Platunov, Mikhail Uspensky, and participated in the museum's artistic design.
+Leningrad artists Lev Bogomolets, Mikhail Platunov, Mikhail Uspensky, and Ivan Tsepalin participated in the museum's artistic design.
 On March 12, 1950, the permanent exhibition opened.

 In the 1950s, Soviet researchers intensively explored Antarctica, and the museum's scope expanded accordingly.
 Its collection grew with items from Antarctic expeditions, and a dedicated Antarctic section was created.
 In July 1958, the museum was renamed the Museum of the Arctic and Antarctic.

 In subsequent decades, the museum's collection continued to grow through contributions from the institute.
 Many items were donated by polar explorers, pilots, ship captains, photographers, artists, and journalists.
 The collection increasingly included artifacts related to the earlier exploration of the Far North, such as finds from archaeological excavations of the city of Mangazeya.

 On February 2, 1998, the museum was granted the status of the "Russian State Museum of the Arctic and Antarctic".
 It was removed from the jurisdiction of the Arctic and Antarctic Research Institute and placed under the Federal Service for Hydrometeorology and Environmental Monitoring (Rosgidromet).
 At that time, the museum was headed by Russian polar explorer and traveler Viktor Boyarsky, who served as director until 2016.